If you have an aquatic turtle you’ll need a filter. After many turtle canister filters, I would pick the Reptofilter as the best filter for turtles.

 What does that mean?

-If you have a 55-gallon tank, get a canister filter that is rated for 110 gallons per hour.
+If you want a 55 gallon turtle tank filter, I recommend a canister filter that is rated for 110 gallons per hour.

 You need the full capacity, times two.
 If you can’t double your aquarium water capacity, at least find a canister filter that is rated HIGHER than how many gallons are in your tank.